cortex-lab/phy/docs/visualization.md

 The dataset is made of a set of `.npy` files (`spike_times.npy`, `spike_clusters.npy`, and so on).
 There are also `.tsv` files for cluster-dependent data.

+*Note*: only `spike_clusters.npy` and TSV files are ever modified by phy.
+The rest of the data files are open in read-only mode.

 ### Kwik/Klusta

 Type `phy kwik-gui filename.kwik` in the directory that contains the `filename.kwik` file.

+*Note*: only the `filename.kwik` file is ever modified by phy.